 This simple maxim is somewhat complicated in that the tangential groove-velocity changes throughout the entire volute groove.
 Nevertheless, we can define the limits with precision.
 At the outer edge of an LP record, the linear velocity is 0.509m/s (20 inches per second), and this reduces to 0.196m/s (8 inches per second) on the innermost.
 Thus we can say, the maximum recorded velocity on a 33⅓ RPM LP will never exceed 50cm/s, and even this figure is only achievable on the outermost groove.

-This is confirmed by our own measurements of LP records which do indeed reveal that no intended modulation ever seems to exceed 50cm/s.
+This is confirmed by our own measurements of LP records and a comprehensive study by Shure Brothers Inc.² which do indeed reveal that no intended modulation ever seems to exceed 50cm/s.
 Groove damage can produce signals above this level, but these are pathological.

 The graph below relates maximum groove amplitude to recorded velocity for LPs.
 The standardised dimensions of an LP constrain the maximum possible groove "wiggle" to a peak amplitude (a) of 38μm (0.0015")*.